 LED lights contain no toxic elements.
 Most offices currently use fluorescent strip lights which contain noxious chemicals such as mercury.
 This will contaminate the environment when disposed of in landfill waste.
 Disposal has to be arranged through a registered waste carrier so switching to LED avoids the cost and time implications required for compliant disposal – and helps to protect the environment from further toxic waste.

-Less Lights Needed
+Fewer Lights Needed

 LEDs have a better quality of light distribution and focus light in one direction as opposed to other types of lighting which waste energy by emitting light in all directions, often illuminating areas where light isn’t required (such as the ceiling).
-This means that less LED lights are needed to achieve the same level of brightness given off by fluorescents and incandescent lights.
+This means that fewer LED lights are needed to achieve the same level of brightness given off by fluorescents and incandescent lights.
 Fewer lights will reduce energy consumption and will therefore be a benefit to the environment.

 A longer life span means lower carbon emissions.
 LED Lights last up to six times longer than other types of lights, reducing the requirement for frequent replacements.
-This results in using fewer lights and hence fewer resources are needed for manufacturing processes, packaging materials and transportation.
+This results in using fewer lights and hence fewer resources are needed for manufacturing processes, packaging materials, and transportation.

 About the Author: Alex Connell, Public Relations Officer at LED LightSense.
 Alex builds a good reputation for the organization and manages its relationship with the public.
 He is also a writer promoting the environmental and performance benefits of LED lights.